Scottish-Tech-Army/Volunteer-app/README.md

    > **If you get *errors* about installing dependencies** you may need to run `npm install --legacy-peer-deps` or `npm install --force` (instead of `npm install`)

-11. Duplicate the example config file `app/src/Config/index.example.ts` and name your new file `app/src/Config/index.ts`  Set the value of `STA_BASE_URL` to the tunnelled URL of your local API server (the one you made a note of in step 8 above).
+11. Copy the `.env.example` file in the api root folder and name your new file `.env` in the same folder -- e.g. using the command `cp .env.example .env` Set the value of `STA_BASE_URL` to the tunnelled URL of your local API server (the one you made a note of in step 8 above).
+Ask on Slack for a member of the team to send you the value to use for `EXPO_APPLICATION_SERVICES_PROJECT_ID`.

+    > For security reasons, the `EXPO_APPLICATION_SERVICES_PROJECT_ID` value is not stored in this repo.

 12. Run Expo using `npm start`  This will run some commands and then it show you a QR code in your terminal.